The Wineries and Vineyards

 Lovers of Pacific west coast wines have always known that the vineyards of Oregon and Washington State can produce wines that in many cases are even better than their California counterparts.
 Oregon pinot noirs are among the best in the world, while Washington is second only to California in terms of US production and has been called the best place on earth to grow grapes.

 No journey down the Pacific Coast Highway is complete, then, without calling in at a few of the wineries on the way.
-Check our page about Robert Mondavi for links to three of this great wine-maker's wineries, or read about Paso Robles Wine Tours or these Wine Tours in California Wine Country.
+Check our page about Robert Mondavi for links to three of this great wine-maker's wineries, or read about Paso Robles Wine Tours.

 Not all the west coast vineyards are as far inland as Napa Valley (though it's well worth the detour!)
 Some of the ones in Sonoma are right by the sea (see photo above), the beautiful Paso Robles Wine Country is just inland from the Pacific Coast Highway, and there are many fine wineries around Santa Cruz, on the California coast too.
 The Carmel Valley inland from Carmel is another beautiful wine-growing region worth exploring.